 Reviewers are focused and reliable in style, possessing one of the most patient and intent types of personality.
 They have significant levels of concentration, and though they're not decisive or direct, they're highly effective in planning and in working steadily towards their goals.
 They'll give deep consideration to the views or ideas of other people, hence the name of this personality type.

-Socialisers are outgoing, confident people who connect easily with those around them.
+Socializers are outgoing, confident people who connect easily with those around them.
 People like this are able to express themselves openly and easily with others, and place significant value on positive relations within their social circle.
-Socialisers like to feel that they are appreciated by others, and are at their most motivated where they can communicate freely in a positive and accepting environment.
+Socializers like to feel that they are appreciated by others, and are at their most motivated where they can communicate freely in a positive and accepting environment.

-Sympathisers are receptive and considerate in approach, making them effective listeners.
+Sympathizers are receptive and considerate in approach, making them effective listeners.
 Accepting by nature, they are open to others points of view, and ready to help with others' problems if they can.
-Trusting by nature, Sympathisers prefer to build strong relationships with those around them, and will rarely act without discussing their options first.
+Trusting by nature, Sympathizers prefer to build strong relationships with those around them, and will rarely act without discussing their options first.

 Technicians are people with an interest in understanding the inner workings of things.
 They have an analytical viewpoint, considering things in terms of systems and methods, and like to be sure that they fully understand a situation before they will be ready to commit themselves.
 People like this work well with complexity and are effective problem solvers, though they can sometimes be seen as dispassionate by others.